 How To Find The Right Attorney For Your Divorce Or Custody Dispute

 There are many factors to consider when choosing a family law attorney to handle your divorce.
 Selecting the right attorney can have a significant impact on the way your divorce will be handled.
-The decision may feel overwhelming, especially if you have never worked with an attorney before.
+The decision may feel overwhelming, especially if you have never worked with an attorney before, but keeping certain points in mind can help ease your decision-making process.

 1. What Type of Process Do You Want?